alex-jadczyk/maticolor/README.md

 # Maticolor
 Access this webpage here: https://alex-jadczyk.github.io/maticolor/

 This is an example webpage I coded for the company of my dad who sells wood paints.
+As he is growing and selling to big companies in Poland, he may, in future, invest in international sales.
 Right now he is using another website I made: https://paintingus.wordpress.com/

 ## What I like on this webpage: